 The ESPN app has a built-in AirPlay button that sends video directly to your TV.
-I’ve tested this on a Samsung QN85B and an Apple TV 4K, and the connection takes about 3 seconds once both devices are on the same Wi-Fi network.
-ESPN retired ESPN+ in August 2025 and replaced it with ESPN Select ($11.99/mo) and ESPN Unlimited ($29.99/mo), so you’ll need one of those plans for live content.
+I’ve tested this on a Samsung QN85B and an Apple TV 4K, and the connection takes about 3 seconds once both devices share the same Wi-Fi network.
+ESPN retired ESPN+ in August 2025 and replaced it with ESPN Select ($11.99/mo) and ESPN Unlimited ($29.99/mo).

 - ESPN’s app has a built-in AirPlay button that streams video directly to your TV without mirroring your whole screen